Why transport fuels refined from oil – and other low carbon liquid fuels – will remain essential for the EU in the future

 Many of these speciality products are produced by only a small number of refineries worldwide.
 Because of the need for supply chain integration, refineries are often found at the centre of regional business hubs.
 The small- and medium-sized businesses located around them are often highly dependent on the local refinery’s products.
 If the supplying refinery closes, many of these businesses will face difficulties, because it is often impractical or uneconomic to purchase and ship the necessary feedstock from further away.

-Oil products have a high energy density making them ideal for transport
+Oil products and other liquid fuels have a high energy density making them ideal for transport

 Liquid transport fuels, in particular oil-based products, offer a far higher energy density than alternative energy sources such as electricity, compressed natural gas (CNG) and hydrogen, giving them a massive advantage as transport fuels.